Integration with Third-Party Device

 • Enabled: Enable or disable the HTTP API function for third-party integration.
 If the function is disabled, any request to initiate the integration will be denied and return HTTP 403 forbidden status.

 • Authorization Mode: It is Digest by default.
 You are required to fill in the username and password for the authentication.
-In the Authorization field of the HTTP request header, use the Base64 encode method to encode the username and password.
+In the Authorization field of the HTTP request header, use the Base64 encoding method to encode the username and password.

 • User Name: Enter the user name for authentication.
 The default is admin.